Guide to Planning a Celebration of Life

 Why Choose a Celebration of Life?

-• Flexibility: You can choose the time, format, and style that feels right, whether that’s intimate or large-scale.
+• Flexibility: You can choose the time, format and style that feels right, whether that’s intimate or large-scale.

-• Involvement of loved ones: Family and friends can contribute readings, music, or memories, creating a collective, heartfelt experience.
+• Involvement of loved ones: Family and friends can contribute readings, music or memories, creating a collective, heartfelt experience.

-• Opportunity for creativity: From incorporating hobbies, pets, or favourite foods, a Celebration of Life can feel truly personal.
+• Opportunity for creativity: From incorporating hobbies, pets or favourite foods, a Celebration of Life can feel truly personal.

 Tips for Planning

 1. Start with intention: Think about what would have made your loved one happiest.
 A quiet gathering?
 A lively party with music?
+Or something in between.

-2. Keep it personal: Include stories, photographs, favourite songs, or even a slideshow or video.
+2. Keep it personal: Include stories, photographs, favourite songs or even a slideshow or video.

 3. Consider comfort and accessibility: Make sure the venue is suitable for all guests.